-This week, our CEO Olan O'Sullivan released an opinion article on the direction of the tours, activities and attractions industry.
+This week, our former CEO Olan O'Sullivan released an opinion article on the direction of the tours, activities and attractions industry.
 You can read this article here.

 The main issue here is that Online Travel Agencies (OTAs) are now dictating terms for this industry, while operators are increasingly losing control of how they distribute their products.
 Capital is flooding into distributors who are fighting it out for consumer eyeballs and this is a high stakes game with plenty of subtexts."